arothuis/diamondsquare.js/README.md

 # diamondsquare.js
 A Javascript library for generating maps and applying the [diamond-square algorithm](http://en.wikipedia.org/wiki/Diamond-square_algorithm) to them.

-## Example
+## Notice
-Click here for a  [simple example](http://www.arothuis.nl/projects/diamondsquare/) of what you can do with diamondsquare.js.
+This library, a working implementation of the diamond square algorithm, is a toy library and is no longer maintained.

 ## How to use